UBC-NSS/git-notifier/README.rst

         Does not update the internal state file, meaning that any updates will be reported *again* next time the script is run.

+    ``--pace <seconds>``
+        If multiple emails are to be sent out, this is the amount of time in seconds to wait for between submissions.
+This may help ensure emails are received in the same order they are sent.
+Default is 1.0 seconds.
+Can be set to 0 or a negative value to disable the feature.

     ``--replyto <email>``
         Adds a ``Reply-To: <email>`` header to outgoing mails.